 What other government programs are available?

-Many provinces have various financial assistance programs to help people with diabetes offset the cost of medications and devices.
-For more information on government and community financial assistance programs that are available in your province, click here.
+A number of communities and provinces have financial assistance programs to help people with diabetes offset the cost of medications and devices.
+For more information about programs in your area, click here.